ReproNim/module-dataprocessing/_episodes/02-concepts.md

 workflow is used.
-These can be carried out using continuous integration services, such as Travis, CircleCI, Jenkins, which allow executing an analysis and performing a test comparison automatically as versions of data or sofware change.
+These can be carried out using continuous integration services, such as Travis, CircleCI, Jenkins, which allow executing an analysis and performing a test comparison automatically as versions of data or software change.

 > ## Continuous integration testing
 > In typical brain imaging analyses there is a complex interaction